suchandler96/gem5-NVDLA/README.md

 Apart from specialized adaption of gem5 memory system for NVDLA, this project also enables the conversion from any NVDLA-supported caffe NN model to NVDLA register transaction traces (i.e., something like input.txn [here](https://github.com/nvdla/hw/tree/nvdlav1/verif/traces/traceplayer)).
 The code and detailed usage of this conversion utility can be found in `bsc-util/nvdla_utilities`.

 The NVDLA (NVIDIA Deep Learning Accelerator) is a full-stack utility demonstrating how a industry-level accelerator works.
 With its maintenance stopped in 2018, the public are on their own to make it work from compilation to runtime.
 Previously the only way to run NVDLA is to instantiate on an FPGA and run NNs physically on board, using the compiler and runtime provided with NVDLA.
 This, however, leaves memory architects unable to explore memory subsystem in AI accelerator systems, since they require **a simulator** to get statistics with different memory configuration.
 The aim of this repo is thus to bridge this gap.
-On one hand, it integrates all the undocumented bugs and usages required to run NVDLA compiler, runtime, and virtual platform.
-On the other hand, it provides new capabilities to run NVDLA in a simulator, and to apply scheduling algorithms and hardware prefetching mechanisms, enabling further exploration with NVDLA.
+On one hand, it integrates solutions to all the undocumented bugs and usages required to run NVDLA compiler, runtime, and virtual platform.
+On the other hand, it provides new capabilities to run NVDLA in a simulator, i.e., to apply scheduling algorithms and hardware prefetching mechanisms, which enables further exploration with NVDLA.

 Currently there are only a handful of works available on system integration between accelerators and cycle accurate simulators. [gem5-RTL](https://gitlab.bsc.es/glopez/gem5-rtl.git), the skeleton that this repo is based on, focuses on integrating arbitrary RTL models with gem5 simulator.
 It only provides simple connection between gem5 and NVDLA, i.e., through memory bus, lacking various connections like through cache hierarchy and DMA with private scratchpad memories, let alone hardware prefetching mechanisms that this repo features.
 Most importantly, its experiments are only conducted against the sanity tests provided with NVDLA repo, which are far from real world neural networks in terms of sizes and structures.
 [SMAUG](https://github.com/harvard-acc/smaug) is a scheduling framework to map NN workloads to gem5-aladdin systems.
 The accelerator model they employ is a set of parameters based on Aladdin, which is an HLS-like interpretation mechanism.
 Compared with NVDLA RTL model used in this repo, Aladdin-based accelerator description lacks accuracy and interpretability.
 Furthermore, SMAUG employs a redundant and repetitive "tiling - computation - untiling" procedure for every operator, instead of generating addresses from the accelerator model, introducing tremendous excessive memory accesses.